TannerRogalsky/tannerrogalsky.github.com/source/_posts/2012-04-06-control-maps-in-love2d.markdown

 title: "Control Maps in Love2D"
 date: 2012-04-06 22:28
 comments: true
 categories:
 ---
 In games with even moderately complicated control schemes, evaluating keypress events can easily become a large, unwieldy case or if/else statement.
 What we need is a way to simplify that code, compartmentalize it so that we can easily switch control schemes with player state as necessary and minimize the amount of evaluations we need to do.
 <!-- more -->

-We can achieve this fairly easily by mapping specific into to player actions in a hash.
+We can achieve this fairly easily by mapping specific player actions into a hash.
 I'll be using Lua in this example but all the concepts will stay the same for any language with functions as first class citizens.

 ```lua
 self.control_map = {